Wave-particle duality employing quantum coherence in superposition with non-orthogonal pointers: Introduction

-In this article, we have the following two aims.
-First, we attempt to construct a resource theory of quantum coherence for arbitrary bases by relaxing the restriction of orthogonality.
-We define free states and free operations in this scenario which can be linked with the same in the resource theory of quantum coherence for orthonormal bases \citep{streltsov1, gour, streltsov2}.
-We then introduce a distance-based measure of non-orthogonal coherence.
-Second, we use this concept to obtain a wave-particle-type relation, in a quantum double-slit experiment with leaky post-slit channels, between the non-orthogonal coherence in the basis of the leaky channels and distinguishability of the detector states.
 As further results, we find that in the case of qubits, and using a trace distance-based non-orthogonal coherence measure, there is a \emph{unique} maximally coherent state corresponding to any fixed non-orthogonal basis among states with a fixed amount of mixedness.
 This uniqueness is in sharp contrast to the usual family of maximally coherent mixed states for orthonormal bases \citep{mcms}.
 We also demonstrate a trade-off between distance-based non-orthogonal quantum coherence measures and mixedness, the latter being quantified by linear or von Neumann entropy.
 Rather interestingly, and unlike the situation for orthonormal bases, we also witness the possible existence of states having non-zero \emph{minimal} non-orthogonal coherence for a given mixedness.
 Furthermore, we obtain lower and upper bounds on the sums of coherences with respect to different choices of non-orthogonal bases, including the ones that have no analogs in the orthonormal-bases scenario.
 Moreover, we find that the energy cost \cite{samya} of generating non-orthogonal coherence is directly proportional to the non-orthogonal coherence created in the process.
+Therefore, we would like stress on the fact that though the approach by Theurer \emph{et al.} \cite{plenio2} has a large coverage of facts on non-orthogonal coherence, our manuscript contains independent results on the energy cost of creating non-orthogonal coherence, wave-particle duality and moreover, results highlighting the importance of the latter on experimental interferometric setups.